SC0x1/XFontSys/README.md

-﻿FSGL3 is a cross-platform C++ text rendering library for OpenGL 3.2 and above with Unicode support.
+﻿XFS is a library of font management (FreeType2 based), which allows you to flexibly combine different fonts to display text.

-Note: The library does not use the C runtime library, it does not matter which version (single-threaded, multi-threaded or multi-threaded DLL) it is linked.
+XFS does not use the C runtime library, so it does not matter which version (single-threaded, multi-threaded or multi-threaded DLL) it is linked with.

 Depends
 ------